MGMT4001

 Course description

 Because the landscape of the non-profit and impact-related for-profit world is broad, one seminar course cannot possibly cover all of the important and interesting issues in this field.
-In this course, we will focus our attention by exploring a number of issues that involve the intersection of the for-profit and the not-for-profit economies.
+In our seminar, we will focus our attention on exploring a number of issues that involve the intersection of the for-profit and the not-for-profit economies.

 Because the landscape of the non-profit and impact-related for-profit world is broad, one seminar course cannot possibly cover all of the important and interesting issues in this field.
-In this course, we will focus our attention by exploring a number of issues that involve the intersection of the for-profit and the not-for-profit economies.
+In our seminar, we will focus our attention on exploring a number of issues that involve the intersection of the for-profit and the not-for-profit economies.

 Minimum credits